Achievable logoAchievable logo

 Brochure delivery for SEC advisers

 Federal-covered advisers are required by the Investment Advisers Act of 1940 to deliver the brochure at or prior to contract signing.
-There is no need for a 48-hour preview or 5-day “free look” for SEC advisers.
+There’s no 48-hour preview requirement and no five-business-day “free look” requirement for SEC advisers.

 The brochure and brochure supplement may be delivered physically or electronically.
-Electronic delivery requires client consent and verification the client is able to access the document.
-Additionally, the brochure is made publicly available by the regulators on a site called the Investment Adviser Public Disclosure (IAPD).
+Electronic delivery requires client consent and verification that the client can access the document.
+The brochure is also publicly available through the Investment Adviser Public Disclosure (IAPD) website.

 The delivery of the [brochure and brochure supplement] need not be made in connection with entering into: